 Theron Brown, who also wrote a poem to commemorate Windham’s bicentennial in 1892, thought Joe Ginne (as he knew him) deserved better.
 After several verses extolling Cates, Brown – a Windham native, Yale graduate, and in 1892 an editor at Youth’s Companion magazine in Boston – brought up the subject of Joe Ginne.
-In 1892 the people of Windham remembered the recent war to end slavery, and doubtless some were embarrassed that their ancestors had once accepted slavery uncritically.
+In 1892 the people of Windham remembered the recent Civil War as (at least in part) a war to end slavery, and doubtless some of them were embarrassed that their ancestors had once accepted slavery as normal.
 Brown was a didactic writer who expressed strong disapproval at the marginalization of Joe Ginne.

 Pious he [Cates] was, and Puritan, possessed / Of worldly goods, a gentleman, a guest / Of Pilgrim Land, a friend of high and low, / A freeman – and he owned a slave, black Joe!